.begin() - Returns an iterator pointing to the start of the container

 See this answer for difference between deque and list

 Most implementations use a sequence of individually allocated fixed-size arrays, with additional bookkeeping.
-They can also expand/contract as needed on both the ends.
+They can also expand/contract as needed on both ends.
 They also have a large minimal memory cost for allocating the individual arrays

 .push_front(item) , .emplace_front(item) - Insert element item at start of the list